-Dry, Wet and Electrostatics Recently, multiple technologies have entered the market to address the need to generate a high-protein coproduct.
-Broadly speaking, these technologies can be classified into two segments: those that are integrated with the ethanol production process and operate on wet process streams; and those that occur after the ethanol production process and operate on dry process streams.
-The wet technologies often utilize a combination of separation methods that rely on particle size modification such as grinding, particle size segregation such as filtration or screening, and density separation such as cyclone separation to separate yeast from plant fiber.
-These systems may either be before or after the fermentation stage, but in all cases the separation of protein from fiber occurs before the distillers grains are dried.
-These wet systems are integrated into the ethanol process and therefore operate simultaneously with the ethanol plant.
+Dry, Wet, and Electrostatics Recently, multiple technologies have entered the market to address the need to generate high-protein coproducts.
+These technologies can be classified into two segments: those that are integrated with the ethanol production process and operate on wet process streams.
+And those that occur after the ethanol production process and operate on dry process streams.
+The wet technologies often utilize combination of separation methods that rely on particle size modification such as grinding, particle size segregation such as filtration or screening, and density separation such as cyclone separation to separate yeast from plant fiber.
+These systems may be before or after the fermentation stage.
+However, the separation of protein from fiber occurs before distillers grains are dried.
+These wet systems are integrated into ethanol process and therefore operate simultaneously with ethanol plant.

 Electrostatics is a phenomenon that nearly everyone has experienced first-hand in daily life, but few have encountered in an industrial setting.
-Perhaps the most relatable example of electrostatics is the effect of rubbing a balloon on a person’s hair.
+It is the effect of rubbing a balloon on a person’s hair.
 As the rubber balloon comes in contact with human hair, it removes electrons from the hair.
 This is because rubber and most polymers have a high electronegativity (affinity for electrons).
 The balloon is left with a net negative charge, having accumulated the extra electrons, and the subject’s hair has a positive charge.
-Of course, like electrical charges repel each other, so the subject’s hair stands up on end in an effort to maximize the distance between other positively charged strands of hair
+Electrical charges repel each other, so the subject’s hair stands up on end in an effort to maximize the distance between other positively charged strands of hair.

-In the case of DDGS, protein and fiber acquire opposite electrical charge upon contact with each other, allowing them to be separated from each other in a highstrength electric field.
+In the case of DDGS, protein and fiber acquire opposite electrical charges upon contact with each other, allowing them to be separated from each other in a high-strength electric field.

 Recently, electrostatic processing has received a great deal of attention as a method to concentrate plant proteins.
 This development has accelerated in the past 10 to 20 years, with many research universities in Europe and the U.S. applying electrostatic separation techniques to a wide variety of materials including DDGS, oilseed meals, and pea and pulse proteins.
 From this research, it is evident that electrostatic methods have the potential to generate new, higher-value plant protein ingredients and products, and offer an alternative to wet processing methods.

 Methods of electrostatic separation offer advantages over wet separation methods, including cost and operational flexibility from the ethanol production process.
-Electrostatic separation methods also offer the advantage of requiring no chemicals or water, which makes cleaning easier since the rate of bacterial growth is reduced in dry products.
+Electrostatic separation methods also offer the advantage of requiring no chemicals or water.
+That makes cleaning easier since the rate of bacterial growth is reduced in dry products.
 And electrostatic separation is mild, in that it does not change the functionality of the native protein.

-ST Equipment & Technology has been using electrostatic separation in industrial applications since 1995 to process fly ash from coal power plants.
+ST Equipment & Technology has been using electrostatic separation in industrial applications since 1995.
+It is used to process fly ash from coal power plants.
 Over 20 million tons of product fly ash have been processed by the STET separators installed in the U.S. alone.

-Although to some, repurposing a technology to process fly ash (a glassy aluminosilicate mineral left over from burning coal for power) to concentrate plant protein from DDGS may seem strange, in truth, the DDGS market and the fly ash market share a surprising amount of similarities.
-For starters, both products are generated in large volumes in the U.S., with an estimated 36 million metric tons of distillers grains produced by the U.S. ethanol industry in 2019.
+Although to some, repurposing technology to process fly ash (a glassy aluminosilicate mineral left over from burning coal for power) to concentrate plant protein from DDGS may seem strange.
+In truth, the DDGS market and the fly ash market share a surprising amount of similarities.
+For starters, both products are generated in large volumes in the U.S. With an estimated 36 million metric tons of distillers grains produced by the U.S. ethanol industry in 2019.
 By comparison, the U.S. coal-power industry generated around 35 million metric tons of fly ash in 2017.
-Both products are sold at low margins, and their value is highly dependent on processing and transporting large volumes at low costs.
+Both products are sold at low margins.
+Their value is highly dependent on processing and transporting large volumes at low costs.

-And both DDGS and fly ash ultimately derive their value from displacing other higher-cost materials.
-Fly ash substitutes for cement, the most expensive component in ready mix concrete.
-DDGS competes with other protein sources such as soy, canola and sunflower meal, among others.
+Both DDGS and fly ash ultimately derive their value from displacing other higher-cost materials.
+Fly ash substitutes for cement, the most expensive component in ready-mix concrete.
+DDGS competes with other protein sources such as soy, canola, and sunflower meal, among others.

-And both DDGS and fly ash have had to make the journey from low-value waste stream to value-added coproduct.
-Fly ash was long considered a waste product to be land filled, until low-cost technologies enabled it to be recycled as a value-added component in ready mix concrete.
-DDGS has made a similar evolution, from being considered a low-value feed material nearly given away, to becoming a consistent manufactured feed ingredient that’s globally exported, and increasingly sold under trademarked names with an emphasis on quality and consistency.
+DDGS and fly ash have to make the journey from low-value waste stream to value-added coproduct.
+Fly ash was long considered a waste product.
+To be landfilled until low-cost technologies enabled it to be recycled as a value-added component in ready-mix concrete.
+DDGS has made a similar evolution, from being considered a low-value feed material to becoming a manufactured feed ingredient.
+It is globally exported and increasingly sold under trademarked names with an emphasis on quality and consistency.

-Ultimately, it looks likely that the long term trend of maximizing the value of ethanol coproducts, including distillers grains, will continue.
-Processing technologies will continue to be critical to maximizing the technical performance of protein coproducts, and ultimately shaping their value creation potential for the ethanol industry.
+Ultimately, it looks likely that the long-term trend of maximizing the value of ethanol coproducts, including distillers grains, will continue.
+Processing technologies will continue to be critical to maximizing the technical performance of protein coproducts.
+Also, shaping their value-creation potential for the ethanol industry.

-These technologies will need to demonstrate consistent performance, high reliability, low operating cost and rapid return of capital to end users, at a time when the ethanol industry faces unprecedented challenges and needs new sources of revenue.
+These technologies will need to demonstrate consistent performance, high reliability, low cost, and rapid return of capital to end users.
+Contact us now for more information.